elgeeko1/elgeeko1-lirc-blaster-ansible/README.md

 # Ansible role to configure a USB IR transmitter as a remote
 This role configures a host to use USB IR transmitter (aka "blaster") to emulate a remote, such as a stereo or TV remote.
+It further hosts a web interface for remote control of your remote control (whoa... meta).

 Features:
-- installs latest lirc
+- installs latest lirc package
 - installs remote configuration files (two examples included)
 - configures lirc to send commands to a USB IR blaster
 - configures lirc to run as a service at startup (via systemd)
+- deploys the latest docker image [elgeeko/lirc-web](https://hub.docker.com/repository/docker/elgeeko/lirc-web) and configures it to run at startup.

 # Requirements
 Provisioning host: